What is Listening?

 Discriminative listening:

-When deciphering communication simply by recognizing the tone of voice and other sound nuances, it is called discriminative listening.
-Babies, or even our pets for that matter, do not understand words, but they rely on their discriminative listening to recognize people and moods.
-As grown-ups, at times, we depend on visual and tonal aspects such as mannerisms, facial expressions, and body language- to provide us clues to what we are listening to.
+It is called discriminative listening when deciphering communication simply by recognizing the tone of voice and other sound nuances.
+Babies or pets do not understand words, but they rely on discriminative listening to identify people and moods.
+As grown-ups, we sometimes depend on visual and tonal aspects such as mannerisms, facial expressions, and body language- to provide clues to what we are listening to.

 Comprehensive listening:

-We practice comprehensive listening when focusing on the overall context and the message being conveyed.
-With a limited emphasis on each word, comprehensive listening is an overriding type of listening that covers most other forms of listening.
-We tend to use comprehensive listening to quickly understand and summarize the messages being communicated in our daily lives.
+We practice comprehensive listening when focusing on the overall context and message.
+With a limited emphasis on each word, extensive listening is an overriding type that covers most other forms of listening.
+We tend to use total listening to quickly understand and summarize the messages being communicated in our daily lives.

 Informative listening: